codingconcepts/datagen/README.md

 ##### times\_\*

 Time functions can be used to generate multi-line DML.
 The number after the underscore denotes the number of times something will be repeated.

-Possible numbers are 1, 10, 100, 1000, 10000, and 100000.
+The possibilities are:

+* `.times_1` - Generate 1 multi-row statement.
+* `.times_10` - Generate 10 multi-row statement.
+* `.times_100` - Generate 100 multi-row statement.
+* `.times_1000` - Generate 1,000 multi-row statement.
+* `.times_10000` - Generate 10,000 multi-row statement.
+* `.times_100000` - Generate 100,000 multi-row statement.
+* `.times_1_10` - Generate between 1 and 10 multi-row statements.
+* `.times_10_100` - Generate between 10 and 100 multi-row statements.
+* `.times_100_1000` - Generate between 100 and 1,000 multi-row statements.
+* `.times_1000_10000` - Generate between 1,000 and 10,000 multi-row statements.
+* `.times_10000_100000` - Generate between 10,000 and 100,000 multi-row statements.

 ```
 {{range $i, $e := $.times_1}}